Erikg-kodehode/Signup-bot/Readme.md

 - Uses SQLite.
 - The database file (`signins.db` by default) is located relative to the execution directory (usually `bin/Debug/.../Data/signins.db` during development).
 Configure the path in `appsettings.json` (`Database:Path`) if needed.

+## State File

+- Uses `bot_message_state.json` in the execution directory to store the ID of the last sent sign-in message for deletion purposes.